Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 - Anastasia Deguilliere (Alexandros only)
 	- My dear mother.
 She was my source of love and care growing up.
 I love her with all my heart.
 Not a single night goes by where I wonder if I've done everything I can to attempt to spare her the fate I fear is soon coming for many nobles.
 - Cateline Deguilliere (Alexandros only)
 	- My dear little sister.
 She was but a 6 year old child when I left to join the [[The Cardinal Regiment]].
 To her, I'm a distant memory of a brother that once was.
-To me, she is a beacon of hope that even in a
+To me, she is a beacon of hope that once this era of murder, rebellion and death has passed, her generation might rise up a shape a better world for themselves.
 - Constantine Deguilliere (Alexandros only)
+	- Father, o' father of mine.
+You were my hero.
+Loved and respected by your peers.
+Your tale told far and wide.
+All of that love and respect and you had none to share with us.
+I do not wish for ill to befall you, but I will do everything I can to prevent you from spreading it.
 - Lance Deguilliere (Alexandros only)
+	- My sweet little brother.
+Seeing you well warmed my heart in ways I cannot describe.
+I hope that once we're done, you will get to forge your own path, instead of being forced into being a pawn in fathers games.
 - Cedric Deguilliere (Alexandros only)
+	-

 Lange NPC's